cespare/go-localpath/README.md

     $ glp build

-To vendor a library, just use `glp get` -- because `$GOPATH` is pointing at the local `vendor/` directory, the dependency will be installed into your project.
-Then you can commit the vendored library to version control.
+To vendor a library, copy the files into the right place under `vendor/src`.
+You can also just use `glp get` -- because `$GOPATH` is pointing at the local `vendor/` directory, the dependency will be installed into your project.
+You'll want to delete the VCS metadata file (e.g., `.git`) in the library directory, and you can commit the vendored library to version control.
+You can update by simply deleting the library and running `go get` again.

+You could also keep your dependencies as git submodules (if you're using git) if you want.
+In this case, you would manually manage the directories rather than using `go get`.

 ### Replacing the go command